10 Nursing Resume Mistakes To Avoid

 2. A rush to finish

-Winning nurse resumes take time to develop and proofreading is necessary to ensure content is accurate, advised Anne-Marie Schenk, BSN, MBA, RN, NE-BC, chief nursing officer at Summerlin Hospital Medical Center in Las Vegas.
-Do multiple checks for content, grammar, spelling and punctuation.
+Winning nurse resumes take time to develop and proofreading is necessary to ensure content is accurate, advised Anne-Marie Schenk, BSN, MBA, RN, NE-BC, a chief nursing officer at Summerlin Hospital Medical Center in Las Vegas.
+Do multiple checks for content, grammar, spelling, and punctuation.